Course category: STCW Courses (Basic Training)

 - Guidelines on the Application of the International Safety Management Code, International Chamber of Shipping

-- Drug and alcohol abuse prevention programmes in the maritime industry, International Labour Organization
+- Drug and alcohol abuse prevention programs in the maritime industry, International Labour Organization

 - Accident Prevention, Olav Bø